PolarBearPolar/stat_service_api_processor/README.md

 # stat_service_api_processor
 There is a great statistical service called OECD.
 As for me, its API is quite sophisticated and can be used as a good example of how APIs can be processed to transform data to different human-readable formats.

-Here is my project that uses Python and Docker to transform OECD datasets to flat tables.
-The program is run in a container so that you do not need to worry about dependencies.
+Here is my project that uses Python to transform OECD datasets to flat tables.
+There are such concepts as multithreading and recursion implemented in this project.
+The program is run in a Docker container so that you do not need to worry about dependencies.

 In order to use the program, you should follow the steps below:
 - Clone the repo